l0calh05t/advent-of-code-2021/README.md

 But since everything worth doing is worth overdoing:
 You can reduce the complexity from O(*n*) to O(log *n*) by converting the iteration to a 9×9 iteration matrix and using [exponentiation by squaring](https://electric-snow.net/2016/05/31/fibonacci-youre-also-doing-it-wrong/).
 Or take it even further and diagonalize the matrix and computing the matrix power in O(1) as Re{P D⁸⁰ P⁻¹}, which is what I did for this one (which also gave me an excuse to try [`ndarray-linalg`](https://github.com/rust-ndarray/ndarray-linalg/)).

+DISCLAIMER: Don't expect this solution to be any faster.
+Quite the opposite, since *n* = 256 isn't exactly a large number.